 Since “The 100-Mile Diet” was published, everybody started to talk about it and the local eating movement began.
 To follow this diet is basically eating local food that is in season, and give up processed food like factory-made snacks and sweets.
 Local eating requires shopping at farmers markets and at local farms for local produce.
 More people are starting to grow their own food and preserve fresh produce during the summer months.

 Many people in Canada live off the grid and a long way from civilization.

-The climate varies between areas and the amount of gardening you can do, it depends on where you live.
-The growing season is very short in most parts of the country, so having a greenhouse to start the plants is a good thing.
+The climate varies between areas.
+The amount of gardening you can do and growing your own food depends on where you live.
+The growing season is short in most parts of the country, so having a greenhouse to start the plants is a good thing.
 A garden area requires at least a two-meter-high fence to keep the deer out.

 I always had a garden at my ranch, complementing my country kitchen, growing potatoes, bush beans, carrots, kale, a variety of lettuce and the like.
 We have raspberry bushes, black and red currants, rhubarb, herbs, plum, apple and cherry trees.
 No poison has ever been sprayed on my land.

 I make my own jam and jellies, dill pickle, elderberry syrup and I dehydrate herbs, leaves, and flowers for teas.
 Kefir and yoghurt are homemade and used instead of sour cream.

 Buying food in season is normal for me and I have the habit to read labels on food I buy.